You may have noticed our new logo. Click here to learn more about its story.

 First Archival Assessment

-McCormick & Company and Campbell's Soup hire IDG to conduct archival assessments.
+McCormick & Co. and Campbell’s Soup hire IDG to conduct archival assessments.

 Full Corporate History Program

-IDG develops a long-lasting relationship with Mellon Bank in Pittsburgh, which results in IDG's first full corporate history program, including an archives program, an oral history project, audiovisual assets, a publication, an exhibit, and an anniversary program.
+IDG creates our first full corporate history program, including an archives program, an oral history project, audiovisual assets, a publication, an exhibit and an anniversary program, with Mellon Bank.

 International Partnership

-While touring spice manufacturing plants and conducting oral history interviews with McCormick & Company officers around the world, IDG employee Phil Auerswald meets with British businessman Dennis Jenks, whose company had recently been purchased by McCormick.
-Jenks is impressed with IDG and meets with Bruce Weindruch and Tom West, and the three form a partnership.
+While touring spice manufacturing plants and conducting oral history interviews with McCormick officers around the world, IDG employee Phil Auerswald meets with British businessman Dennis Jenks, whose company has recently been purchased by McCormick.
+Jenks is impressed with IDG and meets with Bruce and Tom, and the three form a partnership.

 IDG establishes an office in London.